WICG/performance-measure-memory/README.md

 Memory of shared and service workers is not included in the result.

 ### Example 4
-To get the memory usage of a shared/service worker, the performance.measureMemory() function needs to be invoked in the context of that worker.
+To get the memory usage of a shared/service worker, the performance.measureUserAgentSpecificMemory() function needs to be invoked in the context of that worker.
 The result could be something like:
 ```JavaScript
 {
   bytes: 1000000,